Log in or create new account to save this product to your wishlist.

 It’s quite a tough job (and you will think that you’ve wrecked the lawn initially), but your lawn will visibly improve if you do it right.

-When should I scarify?
+When should I scarify my lawn?

 Scarifying stresses your lawn, which is why it’s best only to scarify while your grass is growing well.
 The best times are from March to May, and in the autumn from the end of August to October.